-Between February 1948 and March 1949 London Transport took delivery of 77 Q1 class trolleybuses 1765 – 1841), which included 1812.
+Between February 1948 and January 1949 London Transport took delivery of 77 Q1 class trolleybuses (fleet numbers 1765 – 1841), which included 1812.
 These were purchased to replace the 60 ‘Didlers’ which had inauguarated trolleybus operation in London in 1931 and 17 trolleybuses lost to enemy action during World War 2.

 All 77 vehicles were allocated to Fulwell depot and 1812 entered service in September 1948, operating on routes 601-605.
 A second batch of 50 Q1s (1842-1891) entered service in 1952 replacing some non-standard and several early vehicles that were beyond economic repair.

 In 1954 London Transport took the decision to abandon its trolleybus system in stages over a number of years starting in the late 1950s and it was originally planned that the Q1s would remain in operation until 1970.
 However in 1959 the plans were re-assessed: it was now considered that retaining a small trolleybus network in west London would not be economic so all but two of the Q1 class were offered for sale at £1,000 each.
 As there were no British takers talks were held in 1960 with Spanish trolleybus operators who formed a consortium to buy all 125 vehicles for £500 each.
 Of the ones not included in the sale, 1768 was placed in the London Transport Museum collection and 1841, the last of the 1948 batch, was scrapped because of its non-standard electrical equipment.

 Withdrawal of the Q1s commenced in November 1960.
 1812's claim to fame was that following an overhaul she was temporarily transferred to Hanwell Garage in November 1960 and operated the last trolleybus journey from Uxbridge to Hanwell Broadway on 8 November 1960.
 1812 remained in service until 31 January 1961.